addrummond/ibex/docs/manual.md

     ]; // NOTE SEMICOLON HERE
 ```

 As shown above, this is done simply by adding to each item further pairs of controllers and associative arrays of options.
-It is rather tiresome to have to set the `as` option to ["Yes", "No"] every time, but this can easily be avoided by specifying this as the default for the Question controller.
-To give an example of how defaults for multiple controllers are specified, let's also set the `mode` option of `DashedSentence` to "speeded acceptability":
+It is rather tiresome to have to set the `as` option to `["Yes", "No"]` every time, but this can easily be avoided by specifying this as the default for the Question controller.
+To give an example of how defaults for multiple controllers are specified, let's also set the `mode` option of `DashedSentence` to `"speeded acceptability"`:

 ``` Javascript
     var defaults = [